-Looking back on the tumultuous events of 2020, it’s easy to imagine that your loved ones are longing for something merry and bright right about now.
-It has been a rough one, to say the least.
+Looking back on the tumultuous events of 2020, it’s easy to imagine that your loved ones are longing for something cheerful right for Valentine's Day.

 With this shift in awareness came a concerted effort to amplify the voices of those who’ve been overlooked.
 Companies of all kinds pledged to boost diversity and inclusion in their business framework, hiring practices, and content.
 (Read The Spruce’s Pledge here.)